fusion809/lighttable-installer/README.md

 /bin/bash -c "$(wget -cqO- https://git.io/vr3pT)"
 ```

+## Contributing
+For details on how to contribute to this project please see the [CONTRIBUTING.md](https://github.com/fusion809/lighttable-installer/blob/master/CONTRIBUTING.md) file.

 ## License
-The contents of this repository are licensed under the GNU GPLv3 license, found in [LICENSE.md](/LICENSE.md).
-The [LICENSE](/LICENSE) file pertains to LightTable, not to the installer.
+The contents of this repository are licensed under the GNU GPLv3 license, found in [LICENSE](/LICENSE).